stevepop/vagrant-ansible-phalcon/README.md

 I use 192.168.1.47 to my machine.
 I do not map any webserver to my host but instead adding a host to my host file: C:/Windows/System32/drivers/etc/hosts (or /etc/hosts on OS X, Linux)

+To change between Phalcon 1.3.5 and Phalcon2.
+Edit the file `ansible/playbook.yml`
+At the bottom you see

+`- php-phalcon`

+This will be for version 1.3.5
+Change it to:

+`- php-phalcon2`

+To get Phalcon 2

 ## Using SSH

 Files in the shared directory of `your project root` are by default given ownership of `www-data:www-data` so